tommymapp/AmazonWebScraper/README.md

 As the system, I want to periodically check all active watches so that the price data is kept up to date

 AC:
-- Given multiple `Active` watches exists in MySQL, when the background worker triggers, then it fetches the HTML for each URL
+- When the background worker triggers, it fetches the HTML for every watch with "Active" `Status` and `LastCheckedAt` is either older than 24 hours or null
 - Given a successfully parsed price, then the system updates the corresponding MySQL record with `LastCheckedAt` and `CurrentPrice`
-- Given a scraping attempt fails, then the system increments a `RetryCount` on the record and logs the error